Haozong-Zeng/Multimice-Social-Interaction/CAD files/Parts-Table.md

 **4**.
 3 Bases that holds the Tubes - Head-fixing the mice; 3D printing.
 **5**.
 1 Beam Splitter Holder - Holding the beam splitter; 3D printing.
 **6**.
 1 Whisker Imaging Background - A board providing white background for better imaging quality and easier whisker tracking.
 **7**.
-2 Flexible Rail Adaptor - Fixing the Mouse Tube or other structure on the rail, allowing some spacial adjustments.
+2 Flexible Rail Adaptors - Fixing the Mouse Tube or other structure on the rail, allowing some spacial adjustments.